znsio/specmatic-documentation/documentation/contract_tests.md

 The purpose of the contract test is to check if the application understands a specification-valid request and returns a specification-valid response.
 A contract test is comprised of named examples in the specification.

+Let's take the example of `FETCH_EMPLOYEE_SUCCESS` in the above specification.

-For instance, Specmatic's `test` command collects all the examples named `FETCH_EMPLOYEE_SUCCESS` in the `parameters` section of `/znsio/specmatic/employees/{id}` in the above specification, and sends a GET request with these values to `/znsio/specmatic/employees/{id}`.
+First, Specmatic's `test` command collects all the examples named `FETCH_EMPLOYEE_SUCCESS` in the `parameters` section of `/znsio/specmatic/employees/{id}` in the above specification, and sends a GET request with these values to `/znsio/specmatic/employees/{id}`.
 These examples serve as test data for Specmatic.
 Specmatic expects that the application will understand them and return the expected response.

 Needless to say, the application must be setup before the contract tests run to return the required response.

-When the application sends back a responds, Specmatic must validate it against the specification.
+Next, when the application sends back a responds, Specmatic must validate it against the specification.
 But `/znsio/specmatic/employees/{id}` has a `200` and a `404` response in the spec.
 How does Specmatic know which of the two to expect?
 Specmatic just looks for a response example named `FETCH_EMPLOYEE_SUCCESS`, and finds it under the `200`.
 Hence, the response code is expected to be `200`, and the payload must match that defined under the 200 response.
 Any response from the application with a `200` status code matching the `200` response specification will be accepted by Specmatic.

 The request and response examples named `FETCH_EMPLOYEE_SUCCESS` taken together comprise a contract test named `FETCH_EMPLOYEE_SUCCESS`.